Claiming Business Expenses

 Professional Fees

-You can claim certain professional expenses as business deductions against your income as a self-employed professional or limited company.
+You can claim certain professional expenses as business deductions against your income as a self-employed professional or a limited company.
 These expenses must be incurred “wholly and exclusively” in the course of your business, and they must be for the purpose of generating income.

 Common examples of deductible professional expenses include solicitors, accountants, bookkeepers, and any other professional fees you may incur while doing business.
 Note that you cannot deduct personal expenses, even if they relate to your business.